-- Create viable economic opportunities and assist in the improvement of social conditions of the Kwadacha Nation through economic diversification.
-Our first priority is to increase the number of Kwadacha-owned businesses.
-In addition, this can be achieved through development of industry agreements which include, but are not limited to: - Resource and Revenue-sharing, including profit sharing; - Shares of equity in projects and companies; - Sharing of jobs and contracts; - Right of first refusal of qualified contract services; - Commitments to use our businesses where possible; - Employment of our monitors; - Provide economic benefits to us through tenures or other economic benefits related to mining, oil/gas/energy development, forestry, or tourism received by British Columbia from natural resource development; - $\circ$ Develop Interim Accommodation Agreements with the Kwadacha Nation; and - $\circ$ $\;$ Develop Impact Benefit Agreements with the Kwadacha Nation.
+- Create viable economic opportunities and assist in the improvement of social conditions of the Kaska Dena through economic diversification.
+Our first priority is to increase the number of Kaska-owned businesses.
+In addition, this can be achieved through development of industry agreements which include, but are not limited to: - Revenue-sharing, including profit sharing; - Shares of equity in projects and companies; - Sharing of jobs and contracts; - Right of first refusal of qualified contract services; - o Commitments to use our businesses where possible; and - Employment of our monitors; - British Columbia to provide economic benefits to Kaska Dena through tenures or other economic benefits related to mining, oil/gas/energy development, forestry, or tourism through resource revenue sharing agreements; - Develop Interim Accommodation Agreements with Kaska Dena; and - Develop Impact Benefit Agreements with Kaska Dena.